barbosatek/Moker/readme.md

 This framework allows testing units in a cleaner way by removing noisy code and focus on the code that matters.
 It allows the developer to:
 * Completely ignore dependencies not being used in the test unit, even if they're needed in the constructor.
 * Ignore delcaring mocks, the framework keeps track of them via the `The<T>()` method.
-* Ignore instantiating the target class, the framework provides an instantes
+* Ignore instantiating the target class, the framework provides an instance.
 * Not worry about breaking tests when changing the parameter order in constructors.

 The framework currently provides implementations for Moq and NSubstitute, but it is flexible enough to add any other mocking framework.